 \subsection{Performance comparison with other methods}

-In Table \ref{tab:usvsthem}, we compare the performance of our best method after distillation with transfer learning, semi-supervised learning~\cite{mittal2019semi} and DatasetGAN baselines.
-The transfer learning baseline was initialized with pre-trained weights on semantic segmentation of MS-COCO~\cite{lin2014microsoft} dataset.
-Our method performs better than the baseline methods throughout all the datasets.
+Tab.~\ref{tab:usvsthem} compares the performance of our best method after distillation with transfer learning, semi-supervised learning~\cite{mittal2019semi} and DatasetGAN baselines.
+The transfer network was pre-trained on the semantic segmentation task of MS-COCO~\cite{lin2014microsoft}.
+Our method performs better than the baseline methods on all the datasets.

-Table \ref{tab:detailedcomparison} presents a more thorough comparison of our method with the GAN methods.
+Tab.~\ref{tab:detailedcomparison} presents a detailed comparison of our method with the GAN methods.
 For Face34 we also compare with weighted mIoU, the metric used in ReGAN.
-Distillation is adding some improvement to the performance in all cases, the highest jump can be seen in the Car20 dataset.
+Distillation improves performance in all cases, the highest jump can be seen in the Car20 dataset.
 Except ReGAN, in all cases the direct evaluation of GAN segmentor yields much worse results than after distillation.